PrestaShop/docs/src/content/1.7/modules/creation/_index.md

 ### Handling the Multistore feature

+What is a module compatible multistore ?
+A multi-store compatible module is a module that can be configured differently from one store to another.
+It is also a module that can be configured quickly in the same way on all stores thanks to the all shops context or the group of shops.
+Finally, the module must be able to be activated on one shop and deactivated on another.

 By default, all these methods work within the confines of the current store context, whether PrestaShop is using the multistore feature or not.